CUCyber/constitution/README.md

 Appointed positions may resign their position at any time by providing written notice of resignation to the officers.

-The president, with consent of a 2/3 majority of officers' approval, may appoint such positions as they deem necessary and proper for the functioning of the organization.
-Any member holding an appointed position may be relieved via graduation, resignation, or 2/3 majority of sitting Officers' approval.
+The president, with consent of a 2/3 majority of officers' approval, excepting the Lab Administrator position, may appoint such positions as they deem necessary and proper for the functioning of the organization.
+Any member holding an appointed position, excepting the Lab Administrator, may be relieved via graduation, resignation, or 2/3 majority of sitting Officers' approval.
 Once appointed, the member appointed must assent to their appointment prior to taking office.

-Should an appointee cede their position, such is to remain vacant until another is appointed by the current officers.
+Should an appointee, excepting the Lab Administrator, cede their position, such is to remain vacant until another is appointed by the current officers.

+The Lab Administrator appointed position must be filled by one active member at any point, and is appointed by unanimous vote of sitting Officers.
+Should the Lab Administrator cede their position, this position is to be filled by the next meeting.

 ## Article VII
 ### Advisor (Term of Service, How Selected)